hkirk/I4dab-slides/slides/06 - EfCore/06-ef-intro-relations.md

 #### Keys continued

-* When using keys that are non-composite numeric and GUID you need to consider [Value Generation](https://docs.microsoft.com/en-us/ef/core/modeling/generated-properties?tabs=data-annotations)
 * Composite keys
     * Can only be configured by the Fluent API
 ```csharp
 protected override void OnModelCreating(ModelBuilder mb) {
   mb.Entity<Author>()
       .HasKey(a => new { a.FirstName, a.LastName});
 }
 ```
+* When using keys that are non-composite, numeric or GUID you need to consider [Value Generation](https://docs.microsoft.com/en-us/ef/core/modeling/generated-properties?tabs=data-annotations)

 ----